luyadev/luya/docs/guide/luya-mail.md

 ## Define a Mail Template

-In order to define a HTML template for your mails, add `'layout' => '@app/views/maillayout.php'` to the mail component's configuration above.
+In order to define a HTML template for your emails add `'layout' => '@app/views/maillayout.php'` to the mail component's configuration above.

 Example template: